 Sharon Allan was born at Sing Sing, Tilda Jack lived at number 72 and Arthur Belk used to have his window open wide and was renowned for music blaring which could be heard by people when walking over from Burnbank to Whitehill, Arthur’s mum was big Liza.
 Other characters who lived here were Shug n his barrow, Rex and Ann Pan.
 Most of the families living at Sing Sing were connected to each other in one way or another.

 There were sad things too, tragically the young boy Foley was playing between the wagons (just as most of the kids did) when they were shunted and he got caught between the bumpers and was killed outright, everyone was warned to keep out of the railway but no one could the keep the kids away from the tracks and the burn as the tunnel under the railway was a short cut to the public park.

-The families were eventually moved and re-homed from the flats and Sing Sing was finally demolished in 1973, and the excuse that was given to the residents was that the council was wanting to widen the road and extend the bridge over the railway.
-The railway bridge used to have a footpath at the side, like the bridge just up from the portakabin next to the Express Way in Blantyre.
+The families were eventually moved and re-homed from the flats and Sing Sing was finally demolished in 1973, and the excuse that was given to the residents was that the council was wanting to widen the road and extend the bridge over the railway, the railway bridge used to have a foot path at the side, like the bridge over just up from the portakabin next to the express way in Blantyre.

 I spoke with a former local resident James Poulton who is a relation of mine and James told me:

 “The people in it were great to get on with but the police were not welcome, the place was one big family and a lot of crooks stayed there but everyone got on and it was a great place for the children with the railway and a burn at the bottom of the drying green everyone who stayed there would have gone back given the chance the place was a community everyone knew everyone else and a lot were connected in one way or another”